TIDES-transit/TIDES/docs/getting-started.md

 # Getting Started

+> [!NOTE]
+> If you would like to participate in TIDES community calls or subscribe for community updates, you can sign up via the [TIDES Community Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSeb-YNZhnkn4PQ2yV25KvHJzyo40JtXPaTTWSLpDSRrwDpfEA/viewform).

 If you are interested in adopting TIDES at your transit agency or other organization, this page can help you get started.

 ## For leaders and executives